roblee01/cyclinbayes/README.md

 <!-- badges: end -->

-Cyclinbayes is an R package implementing Bayesian methods for estimating both directed acyclic graphs (DAGs) and directed cyclic graphs (DCGs).
+Cyclinbayes is an R package implementing bayesian methods for estimating both directed acyclic graphs (DAGs) and directed cyclic graphs (DCGs).
 The package provides full posterior inference for graph structures and causal effects using a hierarchical Bayesian model, allowing principled